hudir/dj4e/README.md

  ## When you add an index to a field in a database table, how are performance and storage affected?
  Read performance is faster, insert performance is slower and extra storage is required

+ ## Which best describes the Django functionality that puts up the login form?
+ Application

+ ## What is the default name of the emplate that Django will load when presenting the user with a login screen?
+ registration/login.html

+ ## Which of the following is *not* a benefit of using the Django forms capability?
+ Database portability

+ ## You cannot use a Django form unless it is connected to a Django Model.
+ False

+ ## How to you indicate that you want to display a form using the Crispy library in a template?
+ form|crispy

+ ## What utility method simplifies the code needed to load the old model data when processing an update request?
+  get_object_or_404()